huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 And of course, we also have another powerful tool —— abstraction.
 When dealing when a complex entity, we always define specific interfaces for it to hide the complexity for the sake of the others during our programming activities.
 In day-to-day life, we also do thing this way, that's why we have things like phrases and algebras.

 But abstraction has levels, and our human brain can only understand things that are in good level abstraction.
 Taking music as an example, sound of a music are causing by vibrations and human have been able to record vibrations almost about 2 centuries.
-But the sound wave, just like assembly language, is extremely hard (but not impossible) for human to understand its information, only the machine can read and play it.
+But the sound wave, just like assembly language, is extremely hard (but not impossible) for human to understand its information, only the machine can read and [play](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/j_s_bach_-_cello_suite_1007_complete001.mp3) it easily.

  ![Sound wave of **Suite No. 1, BWV 1007, In G:Prelude**](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/j_s_bach_-_cello_suite_1007_complete001_sound_wave.png)